SettleMint

 Collateral requirementRequires sufficient collateral backing before minting new units.
 Validates only minting operations, not transfers.

-If you select a compliance template, the asset must submit every control declared by that template.
-DALP rejects the deployment when the template controls are missing from the final configuration or when a country allow list has no countries selected, because an empty allow list would block every transfer.
+When you apply a policy template, the asset must submit every control the template declares.
+DALP rejects the deployment when those controls are missing from the final configuration, or when a country allow list has no countries selected, because an empty allow list would block every transfer.

 For more details on compliance modules, see the compliance overview.